mkdocstrings/mkdocstrings/docs/theming.md

 *mkdocstrings* can support multiple MkDocs themes.
 It currently supports the
 *[Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)*
-theme and, partially, the built-in ReadTheDocs theme.
+theme and, partially, the built-in MkDocs and ReadTheDocs themes.

-Each renderer can fallback to a particular theme when the user selected theme is not supported.
+Each handler can fallback to a particular theme when the user selected theme is not supported.
-For example, the Python renderer will fallback to the *Material for MkDocs* templates.
+For example, the Python handler will fallback to the *Material for MkDocs* templates.

 ## Customization